How to Build a Chicken Coop

 Time Required: Over 1 day

-Part of raising chickens involves giving them with a cozy, well-sheltered place to roost, like a DIY chicken coop.
-Because learning how to build a chicken coop is an multi-step project, consider working on it in stages over three weekends.
+Part of raising chickens involves giving them a cozy, well-sheltered place to roost, such as a DIY chicken coop.
+Because learning how to build a chicken coop is a multi-step project, consider working on it in stages over three weekends.
 Don’t have weekends to spare building your own?
 The Home Depot also sells prefabricated chicken coops.